kashif-code-samples/gtk4-dotnet8-list-view/README.md

 ## No Selection ListView
 Next lets enhance our sample application to add a window that has a simple `ListView` with no selection.
-First lets add a new class `NoSelectionListViewWindow` inherting from `Gtk.Window` to our project.
+First lets add a new class `CodeListViewWindow` inherting from `Gtk.Window` to our project.
 `ListView` will need 2 objects,
 * SelctionModel - is an interface to support selection of items
 * ListItemFactory - creates or recycles GtkListItem and connects it with an item of the list model.